LeShib/Project-planner/README.md

 # Project-planner

-A project planner is an individual or a tool that helps in the planning and organization of a project from start to finish.
-It involves creating a detailed roadmap or schedule that outlines the tasks, resources, timelines, and dependencies required to complete the project successfully.
+A project planner is responsible for creating a detailed schedule, allocating resources, and managing dependencies to ensure project success.
+They define objectives, create a comprehensive plan, and estimate necessary resources.
+They organize task sequencing and monitor project progress.
+They facilitate communication and collaboration among stakeholders, and take actions to keep the project on track.
+In summary, the project planner ensures rigorous planning and efficient project execution to achieve set goals.

 ## 🛠 Technos